-When we use the term diabetes mellitus, we’re referring to a disease of the pancreas.
+When we use the term diabetes mellitus, we’re referring to a disease of the pancreas, which causes carbohydrate intolerance.
 Over 80 percent of the time, diabetes refers to type 2 diabetes.
 Type 1 diabetes accounts for another 5 to 10 percent, with the remainder of cases due to other causes (see below).

 Type 1 diabetes is characterized by destruction of the pancreatic beta cells, the cells responsible for making insulin.
 This is usually caused by the body attacking itself, which is why this is considered an autoimmune disease.
 Testing for islet-cell antibodies (ICA) or other autoantibodies (such as antibodies to glutamic acid decarboxylase (anti-GAD), insulin, and to the tyrosine phosphatase IA-2) is helpful in the diagnosis, though some patients may not have antibodies at all.